 Mental Health Services

-At The Treatment Center, we recognize that clients must be mentally healthy if they hope to manage chronic pain naturally and overcome their dependence on painkillers.
-We provide multiple mental health services to our clients, including individual and group counseling.
+It is often recognized that clients must be mentally healthy if they hope to manage chronic pain naturally and overcome their dependence on painkillers.

-clients can develop depression and anxiety as they struggle to cope with their chronic physical pain.
-Alternatively, clients can begin to experience metal health issues after attempting to limit their dosage of painkillers, a direct result of withdrawal symptoms.
+Clients can develop depression and anxiety as they struggle to cope with their chronic physical pain.
+Alternatively, clients can begin to experience mental health issues after attempting to limit their dosage of painkillers, a direct result of withdrawal symptoms.

-Regardless of the source, The Treatment Center aims to address these mental health issues directly through:
+Regardless of the source, mental health counseling aims to address these issues directly through: